-International Party Due Diligence (IPDD) is a focused assessment of each international third party with whom Raytheon is considering entering into a contractual relationship.
+International Party Due Diligence (IPDD) is a focused assessment of each non-U.S. supplier, person, company, representative, consultant, offset service provider, prime contractor, customer, teammate, joint venturer, or other party, affiliated with a transaction in which Raytheon is considering entering into an international contractual relationship (International Party).
 IPDD focuses on the specific party to identify, resolve, or mitigate (if possible) legal, ethical, reputational, financial, or other risks that may adversely affect the proposed business relationship.
-IPDD provides reasonable assurances that the company has adequate information to make an informed decision about the international third party before entering into a contractual or business relationship.
+IPDD provides reasonable assurances that the Company has adequate information to make an informed decision about the international party before entering into a contractual or business relationship.

 International Transactional Due Diligence (ITDD) is an assessment of the entire transaction that “connects the dots,” and ensures an overall understanding of the business deal, including verifying the credibility of the proposed business partner’s claims, flow of funds analysis and the overall business relationship and involving, as appropriate, specialized international tax, human resources, and civil works considerations.
 ITDD provides reasonable assurances that the company has adequate information to make an informed decision about the overall transaction (of which the international parties are one component part), before entering into the international contractual or business relationship.